MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-linear-model.md

 Conditional within-group means can also be computed using additional continuous independent variables.

-### Fitted Values, Residuals, and Prediction
+## Fitted Values, Residuals, and Prediction

 When you fit a model with lm or any of the other core R model-fitting functions, you get back an object that includes as components both the fitted values for the response variable and the model residuals.
 For models fit with rxLinMod or other RevoScaleR functions, it is usually impractical to include these components, as they can be many megabytes in size.
 Instead, they are computed on demand using the rxPredict function.
 This function takes an rxLinMod object as its first argument, an input data set as its second argument, and an output data set as its third argument.
 If the input data set is the same as the data set used to fit the rxLinMod object, the resulting predictions are the fitted values for the model.
 If the input data set is a different data set (but one containing the same variable names used in fitting the rxLinMod object), the resulting predictions are true predictions of the response for the new data from the original model.
 In either case, residuals for the predicted values can be obtained by setting the flag computeResiduals to TRUE.

 For example, we can draw from the 7% sample of the large airline data set (available [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409)) training and prediction data sets as follows (remember to customize the first line below for your own system):

-#  Fitted Values, Residuals, and Prediction

 	bigDataDir <- "C:/MRS/Data"
 	sampleAirData <- file.path(bigDataDir, "AirOnTime7Pct.xdf")